AdobeDocs/experience-platform.en/help/rtcdp/use-case-guides/intelligent-re-engagement/intelligent-re-engagement.md

 This schema is used to structure and reference the profile data that makes up your customer information.
 This data is typically ingested into [!DNL Adobe Experience Platform] via your CRM or similar system and is necessary to reference customer details that are used for personalization, marketing consent, and enhanced segmentation capabilities.

-The customer attributes schema is represented by an [!UICONTROL XDM Individual Profile] class, which includes the following field groups:
+The customer attributes schema is represented by an [[!UICONTROL XDM Individual Profile]](/help/xdm/classes/individual-profile.md) class, which includes the following field groups:

 +++Personal Contact Details (Field Group)